The Best Manicotti Recipe

 • Salt: Salt is used to help enhance the flavors of the other ingredients.

-• Pepper: Pepper adds flavor and helps to bring all of the other flavors together.
+• Pepper: Pepper adds flavor and helps bring all other flavors together.

-• Parsley: Parsley has a delicious slightly bitter taste that contrasts well with other flavors.
-Used to enhance the other flavors of the recipe.
+• Parsley: Parsley has a delicious, slightly bitter taste that contrasts nicely with other flavors.
+It enhances the different flavors of the recipe.

-• Spaghetti Sauce: It’s important to use a spaghetti sauce that you and your family love!
+• Spaghetti Sauce: Using a spaghetti sauce that you and your family love is essential!
 Whether a homemade spaghetti tomato sauce or from a jar, use one that you feel the taste will combine well with the mozzarella and ricotta cheeses.
-I used a marinara sauce from my local Harmon’s grocery store and it was perfect!
+I used a marinara sauce from my local Harmon’s grocery store, and it was perfect!

 Manicotti Instructions